Skip to main content

 Pore space

-If not clogged with muddy matrix, the interstitial areas between sand grains are voids filled with water or air.
+If not clogged with muddy matrix, the interstitial areas between sand grains (pore spaces) are voids filled with water or air.
 Although sand spherical grains organized into a cubic stacking pattern has a theoretical maximum of 47.6% pore space, actual porosity values of 5-25% are more typical.
 During the manufacture of thin sections, pore space is commonly filled with epoxy which appears clear or blue (if dyed) in PPL and black in XPL.

 Cement